DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/prevsibling.md

 Selector().prevSibling(filterFn [, dependencies]) → Selector
 ```

-Finds all preceding sibling ***elements*** of all nodes in the matched set and uses a predicate to filter them.
+Finds the preceding sibling ***elements*** of all nodes in the matched set and uses a predicate to filter them.

 Argument                         | Type     | Description
 -------------------------------- | -------- | --------------